Sustainable working statement

 · As much as we are social animals, social distancing measures in the age of Covid-19 have shown us that we don’t need to work together all the time – not all of our meetings have to be face to face.
 I will encourage clients to make use of online meeting platforms and digital sharing tools, minimising the amount of time and energy we expend on travel.

-· If I travel by car or aircraft, I will personally pay a carbon offset fee.
+· If I travel by car or aircraft, it will be as an absolute last resort and I will personally pay a carbon offset fee, while acknowledging that this is not a perfect solution.

 · Where refreshments or catering are provided for meetings, these will be vegetarian and, where possible, vegan options will also be available.
 They are often more delicious anyway.